-As a result of COVID-19, waste streams have increased for City-provided services - showing a clear need for additional resources.
+In the continuing efforts to mitigate the spread of COVID-19, waste streams have increased for City-provided services.
 With higher set-out rates, the department has experienced an influx of heavy household debris, landscape and debris.
-Houston's experience is also being reported by other solid waste agencies statewide and nationwide (Solid Waste Association of North America and Municipal Waste Management Association).

 This program initiative is funding additional bulk waste crews to collect bulky material.
-Crews are placed in areas of high-volume debris generation or clear illegal dumpsites in abused areas of the City.
-As Houston enters the peak of hurricane season, flood mitigation is a priority given the city's five-year history of significant flood events and the challenges that the City must overcome if homes flood and people are temporarily housed in congregate shelter settings during the pandemic.
+Crews are placed in areas of high-volume debris generation or clear illegal dumpsites in abused areas of the city.
+As Houston entered the peak of hurricane season, flood mitigation was a priority given the city's five-year history of significant flood events and the challenges that the City must overcome if homes flood and people are temporarily housed in congregate shelter settings during the pandemic.

-With \$7,999,200.00 in funding budgeted, the program has already expended \$702,383.83 on services.
+With \$7,999,200.00 in funding budgeted, the program has already expended \$5,021,034.72 on services.